rspamd/rspamd/doc/tutorials/writing_rules.md

 Here are some hints to maximise performance of your regexp rules:

-* Prefer lightweight regexps, such as header or url, to heavy ones, such as mime or body regexps
+* Prefer lightweight regexps, such as header or URL, to heavy ones, such as mime or body regexps
 * If you need to match text in a message's content, prefer `mime` regexps as they are executed on text content only
 * If you **really** need to match the whole messages, then you might consider using the [trie](../modules/trie.html) module as it is significantly faster
 * Avoid complex regexps, avoid backtracing, avoid negative groups `(?!)`, avoid capturing patterns (replace with `(?:)`), avoid potentially empty patterns, e.g. `/^.*$/`